-A kind of novel blue-emitting chloro-germanate phosphors Ca3GeO4Cl2:Eu2+ have been synthesized via a high temperature solid-state method.
-Crystal structure of the as-prepared phosphor was discussed from the viewpoint of the doping behaviors of the activators.
-The luminescence properties and thermal stability studies of Ca3GeO4Cl2:Eu2+ were investigated in detail.
-Ca3GeO4Cl2:Eu2+ phosphors exhibit broad-band excitation band in the near ultra-violet region and blue emission band peaking at 428 nm, which are both ascribed to 4f–5d transitions of Eu2+ ions.
-The optimum concentration of Eu2+ in Ca3GeO4Cl2 phosphor was determined to be 3 mol%, and the concentration quenching mechanism was considered to be the dipole–dipole interaction with critical distance Rc = 22.11 Å. Thermal stability studies show that the photoluminescence intensity of Ca3GeO4Cl2:Eu2+ phosphor at 150 oC was 77% of the initial value at room temperature.
-The activation energy E was calculated to be 0.163 eV suggesting good thermal stability.
+A kind of novel blue-emitting chloro-germanate phosphor Ca3GeO4Cl2:Eu2+ has been synthesized via a high temperature solid-state method.
+The crystal structure of the as-prepared phosphor was discussed from the viewpoint of the doping behaviors of the activators.
+The luminescence properties and thermal stability of Ca3GeO4Cl2:Eu2+ was investigated in detail.
+Ca3GeO4Cl2:Eu2+ phosphors exhibit a broad-band excitation band in the near ultra-violet region and a blue emission peak at 428 nm, which are both ascribed to the 4f–5d transitions of the Eu2+ ions.
+The optimum concentration of Eu2+ in the Ca3GeO4Cl2 phosphor was determined to be 3 mol%, and the concentration quenching mechanism was considered to be the dipole–dipole interaction with a critical distance of Rc = 22.11 Å. Thermal stability studies show that the photoluminescence intensity of the Ca3GeO4Cl2:Eu2+ phosphor at 150 °C was 77% of the initial value at room temperature.
+The activation energy, E, was calculated to be 0.163 eV suggesting good thermal stability.
 The variation in lifetime of Ca3GeO4Cl2:Eu2+ phosphor was also discussed to verify different luminescence centers in the lattice.